 On the other hand -

-But it also has a tendency to run over size, and when used outdoors, to shrink 10 - 15% and expand in thickness over it's life.
+But it also has a tendency to run over size, and when used outdoors, to shrink (temporarily)10 - 15% in length each time it rains and expand in thickness over it's life.
 These dimensional characteristics should be considered when ordering.
 We recommend following the 'landscaping rope' link above for guidance.

 Other popular natural cordage fibers include sisal, a hard fiber that has about twenty per cent less strength than manila, and jute, a soft fiber with considerably less strength than either of the above.